 - Consider establishing convenience (or spending) accounts with limited funds while protecting major funds in separate accounts with more restricted access.
 Reloadable debit cards could also be used with a set amount added to the card for routine living expenses.

-The Department of Agriculture, Trade and Consumer Protection offers a Wisconsin Senior Guide that includes a summary of common consumer protection issues facing senior citizens in Wisconsin.
+The Department of Agriculture, Trade and Consumer Protection offers a Wisconsin Senior Guide PDF that includes a summary of common consumer protection issues facing senior citizens in Wisconsin.
 The guide includes resolving issues with an auto mechanic or a home improvement contractor, to avoiding potential scams and identity theft.

 The FDIC has more information on topics like: